 Besides reliable service, OPD customers expect and deserve low rates.
 I will put priority on reliability improvements that will reduce costs by preventing expensive failures.
 I will also work to review the rate structure to assure fairness to all customers.

-I believe OPD should keep abreast of trends and capabilities for renewable energy, especially solar, and should involve the public in open discussions of options, costs and risks.
-Rooftop solar electric systems are appearing on local homes, and are partially subsidized by OPD.
-At this time, use of solar energy on a large scale by the District may not be practical.
+OPD must keep abreast of trends and capabilities for renewable energy, especially solar, and should involve the public in open discussions of options, costs and risks.
+I have been studying renewable energy for several years, and am familiar with technologies and costs.
+I attended the National Clean Energy Summit in September to gain a better understanding of the political and regulatory issues.
+Rooftop solar electric systems are appearing on local homes, and are supported by OPD.
+At this time, use of solar energy on a large scale by the District is not practical.
 As a Trustee, I will help to guide and evaluate the studies necessary to determine if and when use of renewable energy is in the best interests of OPD customers.